 No other space mission in history has been launched to as many different destinations in independent orbits around our Sun.

-Lucy is scheduled to launch no earlier than Oct.
+Lucy launched at 5:34 a.m.
+EDT on Oct.
 16, 2021, on a United Launch Alliance Atlas V 401 rocket from Space Launch Complex-41 on Cape Canaveral Space Force Station in Florida.
+The spacecraft sent its first signal to Earth from its own antenna to NASA’s Deep Space Network at 6:40 a.m.
+EDT.

 The Lucy mission is named after the fossilized skeleton of an early hominin (pre-human ancestor) discovered in Ethiopia in 1974 and named “Lucy” by the team of paleoanthropologists who discovered it.